top of page

 Partington Cove trail hugging cliff path

-The turquoise colored water allow you to see rocks on the bottom and giant sea kelp swaying with the ocean current.
+The turquoise water lets you see the rocks on the bottom and giant sea kelp swaying with the ocean current.

 Crystal clear water in Partington Cove Big Sur